kubernetes/website/content/en/blog/_posts/2022-05-03-kubernetes-release-1.24.md

 ### Beta APIs Off by Default

 [New beta APIs will not be enabled in clusters by default](https://github.com/kubernetes/enhancements/issues/3136).
-Existing beta APIs and new versions of existing beta APIs, will continue to be enabled by default.
+Existing beta APIs and new versions of existing beta APIs will continue to be enabled by default.

 ### Signing Release Artifacts